 In literature, symbolism produces an impact by attaching additional meaning to an action, object, or name.
-Symbolism takes something that is actual and associates it with something else to change the meaning.
+Symbolism takes something actual and associates it with something else to change the meaning.

 In the novel “Moby Dick by Herman Melville, two interesting symbols, among many, in this novel were the ship’s captain, Ahab, and the Whale.
 To Ahab, the White Whale represents the power that limits and controls man.
 Ahab sees the whale as evil and something he has to conquer.
 Ahab perhaps saw himself as God-like.
 His nature was charismatic, but he seemed obsessed with the need for power over this whale.
 The name “Ahab” must have had a symbolic meaning for Melville because Ahab is named after the biblical story of Ahab in the Books of Kings 16:28–22:40, the evil idol-worshipping ruler.